 The effects of treatment will become apparent over the first week.
 Clients tend to return for their next treatment on average every 6-8 months.
 The effects of Botox will wear off over a period of several months.
 If you decide not to have more treatment there will be no lasting change in the areas treated and sweating will gradually return to the level it was before you started treatment.

-There is some swelling afterwards, especially the night of and the next day, so icing the areas as much as possible is recommended.
-The treated areas will also be sore, but are easily alleviated with some ibuprofen.
+There is some swelling afterward, especially the night of and the next day, so icing the areas as much as possible is recommended.
+The treated areas will also be sore but are easily alleviated with some ibuprofen.
 However, neither the swelling nor the soreness is the degree that a patient cannot return to work the next day.
 Some swelling and discomfort might persist for one to two weeks.
 The armpits will also feel bumpy to the touch, possibly for up to one month.
 This is a natural part of the healing process.